Paycheck Calculator

 How to use this calculator

-Enter your gross pay per paycheck and your pay frequency, any pre-tax deductions, and your estimated federal and state tax rates.
-FICA is applied automatically.
-You'll see your take-home pay per check and per year, with a full breakdown.
+Enter your gross pay per paycheck and select your pay frequency — weekly, biweekly, semi-monthly, or monthly.
+Add any pre-tax deductions such as a 401(k) contribution or health insurance premium.
+Then enter your estimated federal effective tax rate and your state income tax rate.
+FICA is calculated automatically.
+You'll see your net take-home for the pay period and annualized, with a full line-item breakdown.

 How take-home pay works